r3ply/r3ply/site/content/docs/config.md

 # Configuration

-Configuration is an important topic in r3ply, as it's the primary way most people would interact with the system.
-This page will first cover fundamentals of r3ply configuration, before specifying the configuration options for site configs and, later, r3ply app configs.
+Configuration is an important topic in r3ply, as it's the primary way most people would interact with the system. **This page will first cover fundamentals of r3ply configuration**, before specifying the configuration options for _site configs_ and _r3ply app configs_.

 ## Table of Contents { .text-right .border-b .border-dashed }